LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/initial-setup.md

 - [ILSpy](https://github.com/icsharpcode/ILSpy)
 - [dotPeek](https://www.jetbrains.com/decompiler/)

-Note you do not necessarily need this if you have Rider or Visual Studio, since they come with built-in decompilers.
-Note that different decompilers offer slightly different results, and have different interfaces.
+!> **Note you do not necessarily need this if you have Rider or Visual Studio, since they come with built-in decompilers.
+Note that different decompilers offer slightly different results, and have different interfaces.**

 ### Unity Explorer (optional)
 [Unity Explorer](https://github.com/sinai-dev/UnityExplorer) is a tool which adds an in-game UI that allows you to explore, debug, and modify the game while it's running.
 This tool can be highly useful to get to know the game's technical side better, and his hence strongly recommended.